listeiner/Whack-A-Monokuma/README.md

-Captone project to create a Whack-A-Mole web app using html, css and js.
+Captone project for Thinkful to create a Whack-A-Mole web app using html, css and js.